nounch/augmented-tree/README.md

 The tree buffer provides various key bindings for navigating the tree.

+# <div style="color: red;">★Features★</div>

+- Preview files/directories
+- Toggle indentation markers
+- Toggle showing hidden files/directories
+- Always exclude certain files/directories even when hidden files/directories are not set to be visible
+- Customizable variables (buffer name, files/directories exclusion list, sidebar width, file prefix, directory prefix, ...) via `customize-mode`
+- Colorization (differentiate files from directories)
+- Sidebar or normal buffer or buffer in other window or a combination of either of those
+- Temporarily maximize the sidebar
+- Resize all buffers so they still are balanced even with the sidebar enabled (if possible)
+- Close the sidebar/tree buffer from any other buffer
+- Sticky sidebar: will not close when closing all windows except the current one, will not be used for `*Help*` buffers etc.
+- "Sticky" settings: when navigating to the parent/child tree, keep the current settings (indentation prefix, sort order, sort order reversal)
+- Manually update for file/directory changes
+- Cycle between sorting types (at the moment: lexicographic and by code-point)
+- Reverse the sort order
+- Jump to next/previous button in the tree buffer
+- Navigation: go to parent/go to child/go to parent, but keep point on the button to the previous directory/file
+- Refresh the tree on every interface change (when toggling sort order/indentation marker etc.)
+- Open file/directory read-only or writable
+- Intuitive keybindings (the keymap can be changed at will, though)

 # Interactive commands

 - `augmented-tree`: Show the Augmented Tree in the currently selected window.